-One strategy for addressing temporal and spatial variations in basal thermal regime described in the previous section is to simulate ice flow over a 100 ka period to assess how temperature distribution within the ice sheet reacts to time-dependent climate change, geothermal heat insulation and the latent heat of melting and freezing.
-Simulated basal thermal conditions can be used to elucidate the role of thermal regime in glacial erosion and transport and assess the possibility of relict surface exposure remnants on the margin of present-day cold-based ice caps.
+One strategy for addressing these temporal and spatial variations in basal thermal regime described in the previous section is to simulate ice flow over a 100 ka period to assess how temperature distribution within the ice sheet to reacts to time-dependant climate change, geothermal heat insulation and the latent heat of melting and freezing.
+These simulated basal thermal conditions can be used to elucidate the role of thermal regime in glacial erosion and transport and assess the possibility of relict surface exposure remnants on the margin of present-day cold-based ice caps.